juxor/afaq/markdown/secG2.md

 like Simpson and oppose any notion of _"levelling"_ (artificial or otherwise).
-The aim of libertarian communism is to increase diversity and individuality, **not** to end it by imposing an abstract equality of outcome or of consumption that would utter ignore individual tastes or preferences.
+The aim of libertarian communism is to increase diversity and individuality, **not** to end it by imposing an abstract equality of outcome or of consumption that would utterly ignore individual tastes or preferences.
 Given that communist-anarchists like Kropotkin and Malatesta continually stressed this aspect of their ideas, Simpson was simply confusing libertarian and authoritarian forms of communism for polemical effect rather than presenting a